Dexrabeprazole is a proton pump inhibitor used to reduce excess stomach acid in various digestive conditions.

 Vomiting

-Dexrabeprazole belongs to the category of medicines known as proton pump inhibitors.
+Dexrabeprazole belongs to a class of medicines called proton pump inhibitors.

 MSc (Applied Genetics)